lazerwalker/tinsel/README.md

 ## What actually is it?

-At a high level, Tinsel is a web app that lets you type or paste in scripts in a specific format, point a [Twilio](http://twilio.com) app at its servers, and magically have a functioning interactive phone tree you can call on any touch-tone phone.
+At a high level, Tinsel is a web app that lets you create scripts in a specific format, point a [Twilio](http://twilio.com) app at its servers, and magically have a functioning interactive phone tree you can call on any touch-tone phone.

-In actuality, Tinsel is really two different things.
+In actuality, Tinsel is really three different things.

 * A JSON-based grammar to declaratively describe content nodes and relationships between them based on numberpad input.
 If you've used Twine before, it's sort of like that, but without a visual editor.

 * A web application that offers a browser-based UI for creating and editing Tinsel documents.
 It then dynamically transforms those scripts into Twilio-compatible TwiML files.

+* An integration that allows you to use the [Twine 2](http://twinery.org) editor to create stories, automatically converting from Twine's format into Tinsel scripts and exporting those scripts to the hosted Tinsel service.

+The Twine integration specifically lives in the [Tinsel-Twison](https://github.com/lazerwalker/tinsel-twison) GitHub repo.

 (Looking for the old, Ruby-based version of Tinsel?
 Check out the `ruby` branch: http://github.com/lazerwalker/tinsel/tree/ruby)